BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/Chapter_word_counts.md

 ## Translatable word counts by chapter

-Ignores code blocks and other non-translateable characters
+Ignores code blocks and other non-translatable characters

 Chapter|Word Count
 ---|---